 Due to the extended downtime of the Krios, we have temporarily suspended the ability to request new reservations.
-The Krios is expected to be back up for general usage by late September, and we will re-schedule the sessions that were missed due to the downtime.
-When the Krios is back up, SMIF will send out a revised schedule to all people that had reservations scheduled in the June-October timeframe
+The Krios is now back up and we are re-scheduling the sessions that were missed due to the downtime.
+SMIF will send out a notification to all users with approved projects when the ability to schedule new sessions has been reinstated.

 SMIF Krios Reservation and Usage Policies

 - Users utilize Core Research to make a reservation request (see link above for "How to Make a Reservation Request in CoreResearch").

 - Reservation approval by SMIF staff is required.

 - Users must indicate the following in the reservation notes:

 - Project/sample approval code (from the Krios Project Approval Process).

 - Identification of the individual who is going to load/run sample (SMIF Staff or approved Super User).

 - Email address and contact telephone number for the user (which should accept texts).

 - SMIF staff assistance can be requested when making a reservation.